 Life policy reserves represent the accumulated total net premium valuation reserves under actuarial principle for future insurance claims and benefits paid for life policies in force as at the statement of financial position date.
 This method uses assumptions approved by OIC without a provision for adverse deviation.
 These assumptions are set at the policy inception date remained locked-in thereafter.

 Unearned premium reserves

-Unearned premium reserves for group life insurance and short-term insurance contracts are calculated on a pro-rata basis.
+Unearned premium reserves (UPR) for short-term insurance contracts are calculated on a pro-rata basis.